iAM-AMR/iAM.AMR.DOC/source/04_models/architecture.rst

 Standard Modules
 ++++++++++++++++

 Standard modules (or simply, *modules*) exist within the parent model file as a logical sub-dividion of your model.
-For example, you may add a user-interface at the root level of your model, and hide the actual model from view within a module (like we do in the iAM.AMR models).
-Or, you may put all nodes related to a particular antimicrobial class within a single class module.
+For example, you may add a user-interface at the root level of your model, and hide the actual model from view within a module (we do this in the iAM.AMR models).
+Or, you might put all nodes related to a particular antimicrobial class within a single class module.

 .. hint:: 'Enter the model' on the front page of each model is actually a module!
 We use modules throughout the iAM.AMR models to better organize information and improve user experience.